mattermost/docs/source/about/self-hosted-subscriptions.rst

 Is my license available immediately?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Yes, once your payment is successfully processed your license is immediately available to download.
+Yes, once your payment is successfully processed your license is available to download immediately.

 How will I know when to renew my license?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^